-The Student Conservation Corps is a successful part of a multi-pronged effort, involving hundreds of volunteers, to manage the English ivy, Scotch Broom, and other invasive weeds which threaten the vitality and beauty of Bainbridge Island parks.
-In 2010, Sustainable Bainbridge supported the pilot program of SCoCo.
-In the past three years the Corps has made a significant dent in noxious plant infestation at Blakely Harbor Park, Fort Ward Park and Pritchard Park.
-We have cleared ivy from over 6500 trees on 120 acres.
-Students have worked enthusiastically to make SCoCo the most effective local weed control effort to date.
-The Park District adopted this program to encourage youth to make a difference while gaining a paycheck for their contributions and learning the science and methodologies of protecting our habitat.
+The Student Conservation Corps is a successful part of a multi-pronged effort involving hundreds of volunteers, to manage the English ivy, Scotch Broom, and other invasive weeds which threaten the vitality and beauty of Bainbridge Island parks.
+In the past four years SCoCo has made a significant dent in noxious plant infestation at Blakely Harbor Park, Fort Ward Park and Pritchard Park.
+We have cleared ivy from over 10,000 trees in over 400 acres.
+Corps members have worked enthusiastically to make SCoCo the most effective local weed control effort to date.
+The Park District has adopted this program to encourage youth to make a difference while gaining a paycheck for their contributions and learning the science and methodologies of protecting our habitat.
 Lunch break presentations bring locally sourced, cutting-edge conservation education to Corps members.

 SCoCo is a community sponsored program.
-Over the past three years The Student Conservation Corps has been made possible with support from the Bainbridge Island Parks Foundation, The Bainbridge Community Foundation, The Association of Bainbridge Communities (ABC) Conservation/Education Foundation, The Washington Foundation for the Environment, AmeriCorps, and Bainbridge Island Ace Hardware as well as with contributions to Sustainable Bainbridge from generous community members.
+Over the past four years The Student Conservation Corps has been made possible with support from the Bainbridge Island Parks Foundation, The Bainbridge Community Foundation, The Associated Bainbridge Communities (ABC) Conservation/Education Foundation, The Washington Foundation for the Environment, Bainbridge Ace Hardware, Bay Hay and Feed and the AmeriCorps, as well as with contributions from generous community members.

 Eligibility: Open to individuals, age 15-18, who want to work hard to make a difference in our local environment.

-Application process: Interested individuals must attend a spring work party and submit an application.
-SCoCo members commit to a full summer session and two additional fall volunteer work parties.
-Twenty students will be accepted for the 2013 SCoCo sessions.
-Fund raising efforts will aim to add four positions for a total of 24 Corps members.
-Interested students must attend a training work parties in order to apply.
-Earth Day celebrations on 4/21 present the last opportunity for 2013 applicants.
-This is a volunteer activity and students may get community service credit for their hours.
+Application process: Interested individuals must attend a spring workparty and submit an application.
+Between twenty and twenty-four students will be accepted for the 2016 SCoCo sessions.
+The SCoCo members commit to a full BIMPRD and BILT summer session and two additional fall volunteer work parties.
+Up to 12 interested students from these 24 may participate in the spring break program.

+There will be two waves of the application process in order to fill out the spring break program while allowing for others to apply later for the summer session.
+Interested students must attend one training work party in order to apply.
+This counts as a volunteer activity and students may get community service credit for their hours.
 Interviews will occur during these sessions, and applications will be issued to students after these work parties.
-We meet at the Pritchard Park parking lot closest to Rockaway beach on Eagle Harbor Drive.
-Applicants should come dressed to work, in pants and work shoes, with gloves and appropriate layers for warmth.
+Applicants should come dressed to work in loose-fitting pants and work shoes, with gloves and appropriate layers for warmth.
 We will meet and accomplish some great work, rain or shine!

-May 1st: accepted applicants will receive invitation to join the 2013 SCoCo.
+late-March: accepted applicants from 1st wave will receive invitation to join the 2016 SCoCo (exact date TBD)

-May10th: accepted SCoCo members must confirm that they will take summer positions.
+early-May: All accepted SCoCo members must confirm that they will take summer positions (exact date TBD)

 SPRING BREAK Scotch Broom Brigade:

-April 1-4 2013 12-4 pm.
-Twelve students selected from those hired for the Summer Session will work in 3 or more Parks to clear Scotch Broom.
-This work is best achieved before the spring bloom when the ground is still soft from winter rains.
-The eventual goal: remove all Scotch Broom from our Bainbridge Island Parks.
+Up to twelve students selected from those hired for the Summer Session will work in 3 or more Parks to clear Scotch Broom.
+This work is best achieved before the spring bloom and while the ground is still soft from winter rains.
+The goal: remove all Scotch Broom from our Bainbridge Island Parks.

 Salary information: All SCoCo members will be paid $9.49, for four hours a day in each session.
 One hour of unpaid break time is dedicated to conservation education during the summer session and Corps members are expected to stay on site to participate.

-Fall restoration work parties: Corps members must attend 2 out of 3 late fall sessions, dates TBD, for more restoration work and planting native vegetation before the winter rains.
+Fall restoration work parties: Corps members who have not graduated must attend TWO out of four fall volunteer work party sessions for more restoration work and planting native vegetation before the winter rains.
 This is a volunteer commitment.
 Corps members assist in outreach efforts and field work.